Our Pumpkin Patch- Sept. 21 – Oct. 27, 2019 (weekends 0nly)

 • $7 each for any size pumpkin in the pumpkin patch.

 Farmtractions Theme Park

-Stade’s Farmtractions Theme Park will be open weekends only (Fri, Sat, Sun) from 10:00 a.m.-6:00 p.m. during U-pick season.
+Stade’s Farmtractions Theme Park will be open weekends only (Saturday and Sunday in September and Friday, Saturday, and Sunday in October)) from 10:00 a.m.-6:00 p.m.
 This is officially our Shades of Autumn Fall Festival season, complete with all the family fun and traditions you have come to know and love at Stade’s Farm.
 For more information visit our attractions page.

 How to Pick Pumpkins